Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB5: Creating a Virtual Private Cloud /README.md

 +   Choose  Save .

 Any EC2 instances that are launched into the VPC now automatically receive a DNS hostname.
 You can also add a more-meaningful DNS name (such as app.example.com) later by using Amazon Route 53.

+####    Task 2: Creating subnets